Sign In / Sign Out

 Viewed cross-culturally, are hygiene norms more lax or accommodating in water-poor environments?
 Within water-poor communities, can and do people adjust their own hygiene standards and their judgments of others to accommodate specific challenges of living with little water?

-Collaborators include Matthew Gervais, Department of Anthropology, Rutgers University
+Collaborators include Matthew Gervais, Simon Fraser University.

 Uncertainty + Climate Change + Distress